What is distance education?

 How will my instructor contact me?

-Your instructor will normally contact you by sending you an e-mail message.
-COA students are issued a free e-mail account through Campus Cruiser.
-The login page can be reached by going to the COA web site, and clicking on the Campus Cruiser link.
-Use the same username and password to login to Campus Cruiser as you used for Moodle.
+Your instructor will normally contact you by sending you an email message.
+COA students are issued a free email account through Gmail.
+Once you have established your password you can log in: https://mail.google.com/a/my.albemarle.edu.
+Use the same username and password to login to myGmail as you used for myCourses.
 Help and information can be obtained by clicking on the “Support” or “Help” tabs on the login page.

 What if I need technical help?